 The mission of the Euless Gurmat School is to give students knowledge and appreciation of the Sikh way of life and their rich Sikh heritage.

-There are no in-person classes due to COVID till further notice.
+There are no in-person classes due to COVID – all classes are online.

 More about the School